DanOvad/covid-hotspots/cloud-function/README.md

 ## Conclusion
 In conclusion, this process was actually incredibly easy.
 During the process I realized that App Engine automatically creates a bucket in Cloud Storage associated to the App.
 If I had hosted the web application on GCP from the start I likely could have leveraged that functionality, instead of creating a separate GCS bucket dedicated to hosting covid data.

+Kudos to Wallace Wong for writing a linkedIn post that helped guide me.

+[Scheduling Python scripts on GCP using Cloud Functions and Scheduler](https://www.linkedin.com/pulse/scheduling-python-scripts-gcp-using-cloud-functions-scheduler-wong/?trackingId=DmoCY%2FbITJygLGkQ0t6EqA%3D%3D) - By Wallace Wong, Nov 19, 2019